English vocabulary for Texas Holdem poker exercise part 2

 Close

-7. The name of the 'pot' in a poker game which all the players that show their hand/cards at the end of the game can win, is the
+The name for the 'money' in a poker game which all the players that are still playing at the end of the game can win, is the

 Main pot: